California Tiny Homes

 How Much Does a Tiny House Cost in California?

-Although much less expensive than a traditional home, prices for tiny houses in California can fluctuate from the low $40,000 to $100,000 or more depending on the layout you design and the type of amenities you add.
+Although much less expensive than a traditional home, prices for tiny houses in California can fluctuate from the low $30,000-$60,000 (only the cost to build) or more depending on the layout you design and the type of amenities you add.

 How Can I Get Started Planning my Tiny Home?